jotd666/GameRelocs/README.md

 improvements:

-- remove smc progressively see if framerate improves
+- fixed self-modifying code with rewrite (no more SMC) whenever possible so code can benefit from cache
+- in some cases, just insert cache flushes, as fixing SMC is really too time consuming and complex.
 - move chip zero page (EXT) variables to fast

 plan:

 - restart from original disassembly
-- get 100% same binary with labels inserted (assembled in $8000) using information of found tables, special objects table, filenames (x2) special objects table must contain the embedded code sections (enhance script to generate those tables) auto labels after rts & bra move # label insertions too with constant check to ensure that reference binary doesn't change
+- get 100% same binary with labels inserted (assembled in $8000)
 - make a label match table to perform search/replace
-- try label masks (absolute no reloc) for copperlists
+- use various scripts to insert labels
 - re-inject comments (beyond compare)
-- re-inject dashboard bitmaps

-- run without caches else original code is changed
-- assemble somewhere else (in chip, no exe) and run it with memory protection to make sure that all tables are properly relocated
+- assemble somewhere else (in chip, no exe) and run it with memory protection to make sure that all tables are properly relocated, discover address tables as long as the game is crashing
 - rework data sections to remove label references
-- use sections with IFD to create exe or binary
-- use IFD for dataload too
+- use sections with IFD WA (aka "wide address" or "wild address") to create exe or binary.
+When WA is not set, it creates the same exact binary as the original, which makes sure that nothing is changed without noticing (which happened in the first iteration and I had to restart from scratch as it ended up with unfixable 3D glitches)

 issues:

-- small glitches on road (also in original when max level of detail is set!!)
 - dashboard show corrupt at start (also in original!!)
-- doesn't start with CACHE set + all skip options
-- when starts with CACHE+fast, graphics (inc. bike) are horribly trashed
-- should use only 512k chip remove expansion detection
+- check sound with fastmem!
+- 512k chip: access fault writing too high on chip $800xx (end of france cicruit practice)

+investigate random crash?
+Exception "Illegal Instruction" ($10) at $FE7013C (ExpMem $813C) occurred.

+$0fe7013a ori.b        #$e,d6
+$0fe7013e ori.b        #??$e6,a6
+$0fe70142 add.b        d4,d4

+exception stackframe:
+$0FEE8F40
+$0FE7013C
+0010